Raju Kendre: Early life and education

-Raju Kendre was born into an agricultural nomadic tribal family in a small village of Pimpri Khandare, situated near the Lonar crater in the Buldhana district of Maharashtra's Vidarbha region.
+Raju Kendre was born into an agricultural nomadic tribal family in a small village of Pimpri Khandare, situated near the Lonar Lake in the Buldhana district of Maharashtra.
 He completed his schooling in a Zilla Parishad (government school) in the vernacular medium.
-Due to socio-economic constraints and a lack of awareness and mentorship, he had to drop out from Pune University and transitioned to a distance education program for his undergraduate studies.
+Due to socio-economic constraints and a lack of awareness and mentorship, he had to drop out from Savitribai Phule Pune University and transitioned to a distance education program for his undergraduate studies.
 His own lived experience facing inequality and limited access to education, motivated him to start Eklavya India Foundation.

 Raju did his master's in social work from Tata Institute of Social Sciences.
-Since 2017 he has served as a visiting faculty at Savitri Jotirao College of Social Work in Yavatmal.
+Since 2017 he has served as a visiting faculty at Savitribai Jyotirao Phule College of Social Work in Yavatmal.

-Raju was awarded Chevening scholarship by the Foreign, Commonwealth & Development Office (FCDO) of the United Kingdom.
+Raju was awarded Chevening scholarship by the Foreign, Commonwealth and Development Office (FCDO) of United Kingdom.
 This scholarship helped him pursue a master's in Development studies at SOAS University of London, where he authored his master's thesis on "Inequality in Indian Higher Education."

-He is currently working on a project focused on Diversity, Equity, and Inclusion (DEI) in higher education, examining the German, European, and Indian systems.
-This research is part of the German Chancellor Fellowship under the Alexander von Humboldt Foundation and is hosted by the University of Göttingen in Germany.
+He is currently working on a project focused on Diversity, equity, and inclusion in higher education, examining the German, European, and Indian systems.
+This research is part of the German Chancellor Fellowship under the Alexander von Humboldt Foundation and is hosted by the University of Göttingen, Germany.

 Eklavya India Foundation

 Raju founded Eklavya India Foundation, a dynamic organization dedicated to promoting higher education and enabling grassroots leadership.
 Eklavya serves as a support system, providing mentorship, training, and guidance to first generation learners from historically underrepresented communities of Maharashtra.
-This empowers them to pursue education at premier Higher Education Institutes (HEIs) while fostering grassroots leadership in academia, policy, law, media, and development.
+This empowers them to pursue education at premier Higher Education Institutes (HEIs) while fostering grassroots leadership in Academy, policy, law, media, and development.

 Since its establishment in 2017, the foundation has reported reaching over 500,000 students, supporting around 2,000 in gaining admission to national and international universities and colleges, and facilitating scholarships valued at more than USD 7 million.